Professional Master in Governance and Human Rights

 Are you considering a professional Masters Governance and Human Rights and would like to find out more?
 Why not take advantage of our wide range of information and advisory events and services:

-- Information days: Twice a year, the Professional School information day showcases the Masters programmes for prospective students.
-Next information day: 16 January 2021 – find out more
+• Information days: Twice a year, the Professional School information day showcases the Masters programmes for prospective students.
+Next event: April 26th, 2024.
+Click here for more information

 Accreditation